 This was indeed a beautiful surprise.
 I was checking out the beaches, and I literally bumped into this beautiful emerald color body of water surrounded by lush mangroves.

 The cenote is also called Manatì for the presence of these funny marine mammals whom you can now rarely see as they have been unfortunately scared away by the human proximity.

-You can pay the entrance at the restaurant opposite to the cenote, called Casa Cenote as well where you can also find cheap and modest accommodation.
+You can pay for the entrance at the restaurant, opposite to the cenote, called Casa Cenote as well, where you can also find cheap and modest accommodation.
 The entrance is about 8$ (150pesos)and it includes the life jacket.